 - Each team, with the exception of Emerald, consists of one teaching attending, one upper-level resident (PGY2 or PGY3), two interns and one or two students.
 The Emerald team provides a unique experience in which two upper-level residents (PGY2 or PGY3) run the team with the help of sub-interns (MS4) and a supervising attending.

-- Usually the teams have one categorical medicine intern, plus one intern from either neurology or family medicine, creating an excellent opportunity to exchange knowledge and improve the learning experience.
+- Usually the teams have one categorical medicine intern, plus one intern from neurology, creating an excellent opportunity to exchange knowledge and improve the learning experience.

 - Second- and third-year residents are responsible for teaching, leadership and supervision of interns.

-- All residents have the opportunity to attend scheduled sessions designed to enhance their teaching and leadership skills.
+- All residents have the opportunity to attend scheduled faculty development sessions designed to enhance their teaching and leadership skills.